parides55/get-to-know-the-b737/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://github.com/parides55/get-to-know-the-b737
+The live link to GitHub can be found here - https://github.com/parides55/get-to-know-the-b737

+The link to the website is - https://parides55.github.io/get-to-know-the-b737/

 <hr>